Pingeor11/clip-project/README.md

 ## Outcome

 Successfully deployed an end-to-end real-time vision-guided robotic grasping system integrating CNN perception, Transformer-based semantic reasoning, spatial inference, and robotic manipulation.

+---

+## Academic Context

+This project was developed as part of the *Media and Cognition* course (Fall 2025) at Tsinghua University.